psychopy/psychopy/docs/source/index.rst

 News
 ====================

-**Latest version**: 1.82.01 was released Feb 2015.
+**Latest version**: 1.83.01 was released Oct 2015.
 See the full :doc:`changelog`

-See complete :doc:`changelog` for complete list of additions and fixes
+We've got a new Movie engine!!
+Rejoice!
+MovieStim3 (built on the `moviepy <zulko.github.io/moviepy/>`_ package) seems more robust and doesn't require `avbin` or `vlc` to be installed separately.
+In fact, if you don't have the necessary libs it should go and fetch the right one for you!

 .. title:: Home